|

 camber you might notice a slight lean with only one person in the truck

-but this is negligible.
+or when unevenly loaded, but this is negligible.

 Occasionally we hear of a Land Rover which does